ucsb-cs9/f24-burk/labs/list/README.md

 ## Hints

 - Recursion works very nicely on linked lists.
+- The member function named `head()` will "claim" the name `head`.
+You can't use the same name for a member variable; you'll have to call that something else.
 - An empty list should print as empty square brackets: `[]`.
 - Work on the `add()` `print()` (forward), and `head()` functions first.
 You'll need `add()` and `print()` to test your code locally,  and the autograder will